 Something You Should Know About Soft-Boiled Eggs

-Soft-boiled eggs are eggs that are cooked in boiling water without removing the shell.
+Soft-boiled eggs are the kind of cooked eggs that are cooked in boiling water without removing the shell.
 The word “half” implies that the red yolk is only half-cooked; as a result, the yolk has a semi-condensed texture, while the egg white is fully cooked.

 Even though it’s called “soft-boiled eggs,” there are many different approaches that bring the same result.
 You can boil, steam, sous vide, or even bake it.
 Whatever the cooking method is, soft-boiled eggs are still everyone’s favorite.
 They are consumed in every part of the world as a quick, effortless breakfast dish or a light snack.